ibajana/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
- Project rock paper and scissors/ this game is proposed by the bootcamp odin project
+ Project rock paper and scissors

+ This game is proposed by the bootcamp odin project

+ Here you can find the code which will be update along the time